-"AS91352 Implement advanced procedures to process a specified product (4 credits)", has links to 2 sectors; Manufacturing & Technology and Primary Industries.
-The Manufacturing & Technology has a double tick so its 4 credits will count towards the SECTOR RELATED count for the Manufacturing & Technology Award, but the Primary Industries has a single tick so its 4 credits will count towards the RECOMMENDED count for the Primary Industries Award.
-This gives the student an idea of the real-world application of the knowledge learnt during this standard as well as contributing to the various Sector Awards credit counts.
+"AS91352 Implement advanced procedures to process a specified product (4 credits)", has links to 3 sectors; Manufacturing & Technology, Primary Industries and Service Industries.
+The Manufacturing & Technology has a double tick so its 4 credits will count towards the SECTOR RELATED count for the Manufacturing & Technology Award, but the Primary Industries and Service Industries have a single tick so 4 credits will count towards the RECOMMENDED count for the Primary Industries Award and the Service Industries Award.
+This gives students an idea of the real-world application of the knowledge learnt during this standard as well as contributing to the various Sector Awards credit counts.